Colton Smith (fighter): Ultimate Fighting Championship

 Smith made his official UFC debut on December 15, 2012 at The Ultimate Fighter: Team Carwin vs. Team Nelson Finale against Mike Ricci.
 Smith won the fight via unanimous decision to become the Ultimate Fighter 16 winner.

 Smith faced Robert Whittaker on May 25, 2013 at UFC 160.
 He lost the fight by TKO in the third round.

 Smith next faced Michael Chiesa in a lightweight bout on November 6, 2013 at UFC Fight Night 31.
 He was defeated via rear naked choke in the second round.

 Smith faced promotional newcomer Carlos Diego Ferreira on June 28, 2014 at UFC Fight Night: Swanson vs. Stephens.
 He lost the fight via a modified rear-naked choke submission, and was released from the promotion shortly after.

 Post-UFC

 Eight months after his last UFC fight, Smith returned to compete on the local circuit where he picked up two victories in the Rocks Xtreme MMA promotion.

 World Series of Fighting

 On August 20, 2015 it was announced that Smith signed with the World Series of Fighting.
 He made his eventual debut on October 17, 2015 at WSOF 24 against Washington Da Silva.
 He won the fight via unanimous decision.

 Grappling

 On July 22, 2013, Colton Smith competed in a no gi super fight against Carlos Diego Ferreira at the American Grappling Federation's Southern Regionals.
 Ferreira won the match by points.

 Personal life

 Smith has three children.
-He runs his own MMA gym, Enlisted Nine Fight Company, in Stafford County, Virginia and fledging lifestyle brand Enlisted Nine Fight Company partnered with Veteran Clothing giant, NineLine Apparel.
+He runs his own MMA gym, Enlisted Nine Fight Company, in Fredericksburg, Stafford County, Virginia and fledging lifestyle brand Enlisted Nine Fight Company partnered with Veteran Clothing giant, NineLine Apparel.